Exit interview: John Hofsess documentary explores assisted death

 Whether or not a person should have the right to end their own life has been debated for years.

-John Hofsess was a writer and activist who fought for the legalization of assisted death in Canada.
-The film Exit Interview: John Hofsess documents his last days and his death.
+John Hofsess was a writer and activist who fought for the legalization of medical assistance in dying in Canada.
+The film Exit Interview: John Hofsess, an Absolutely Canadian documentary available on CBC Gem, documents his last days and his death.

 In 2016, medically assisted death for terminally ill adults was legalized in Canada.